Bowel Endometriosis and Why it Masquerades as IBS?

 Why is bowel endometriosis often misdiagnosed?

-These diagnoses are made without biopsy samples or a pathology report being obtained.
-Instead, patients will go on and receive multiple colonoscopies and endoscopies and be diagnosed with IBS, or other bowel disorders, without a full evaluation of what really may be the underlying cause of the bowel symptoms.
-For these reasons, we consider an IBS diagnosis without evaluation for endometriosis to be a “dump diagnosis” for a patient’s bowel dysfunction and pain, particularly if they have endometriosis symptoms, which will coincide with the patient’s period.
-Patients who receive a misdiagnosis such as this, will go on to be improperly treated and have their symptoms persist, only to find out years later that the true underlying cause is in fact endometriosis.
-In these instances patients can go 5 to 10 years without being treated, sometimes missing the prime reproductive years of their life.
+These diagnoses are made without biopsy samples or a pathology report.
+Instead, patients go on to receive multiple colonoscopies and endoscopies and are often diagnosed without a full evaluation of what may really be the underlying cause of their symptoms.
+For these reasons, we consider an IBS diagnosis without evaluation for endometriosis a “dump diagnosis” for a patient’s bowel dysfunction and pain, particularly if they have symptoms that coincide with their period.
+Patients who receive such a misdiagnosis also receive the wrong treatment and experience persistent symptoms, only to find out, years later, that they had endometriosis all along.
+In some instances, patients can go five to 10 years without treatment, sometimes missing the prime reproductive years of their life.

-The surgeon will then perform a procedure called, “running the bowels,” which is when they ‘run through’ all of the small intestine, like unwinding a fish hook, all the way to the stomach and check for any suspected lesions or deformity.
-The diaphragm and colon (large intestine) will then also be checked.
-In cases of redundant colon, which is an abnormally long large intestine that causes widening of the intestine right before the rectum, this “running” procedure is particularly important as the sigmoid (S-shaped extra colon) must be mobilized completely.
-It is also important to note that this technique takes great skill, and is part of the reason why bowel endometriosis cases are so complicated and present more risk.
+The surgeon will then perform a procedure called, “running the bowels”.
+This is when they run through all of the small intestines, like unwinding a fish hook, all the way to the stomach and check for any lesions or deformity.
+They will then also check the diaphragm and colon (large intestine).
+In cases of redundant colon, which is an abnormally long large intestine that causes the widening of the intestine right before the rectum, this “running” procedure is particularly important as the sigmoid (S-shaped extra colon) must be mobilized completely.
+It is important to note that this technique takes great skill, and is part of the reason why bowel endometriosis cases are so complicated and present more risk.
 Therefore, only those with vast experience should perform this procedure.

 Will a hysterectomy treat bowel endometriosis?

-Can a diet relieve bowel endometriosis symptoms?
+Can diet relieve the symptoms of bowel endometriosis after surgery?